Honolulu Pedestrian Accident Lawyer

 Handling Cases Of Driver Negligence In Hawaii

 When pedestrians are struck by motor vehicles the results are usually catastrophic.
 According to the National Highway Traffic Safety Association, about 5,000 pedestrians are killed and 100,000 injured each year in accidents involving motor vehicles.
+If you were injured in a vehicle vs. pedestrian situation, contact Dan Pagliarini, a top-rated Honolulu pedestrian accident lawyer, today.
+He is well-versed in Hawaii personal injury law and is ready to represent you.
+Call or message our firm to get set up with a free consultation.

 While a small percentage of pedestrian accidents are caused by drivers intentionally striking pedestrians, most are due to driver negligence including: